getodk/governance/GOVERNANCE.md

 ### Contribution process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
-For instance, a contributor might be active on the project mailing list and issue tracker, or might supply [patches](softwarepatch).
-The various ways of contributing are described in more detail in [a separate document](rolesinopensource).
+For instance, a contributor might be active on the project mailing list and issue tracker, or might supply patches.

+Contributors can also help by providing feedbackm helping new users recommending the project to others, testing and reporting or fixing bugs, requesting new features, writing and updating software, creating artwork, writing or updating documentation, and translating.

 The developer mailing list is the most appropriate place for a contributor to ask for help when making their first contribution.